-Luckily, there’s several resources to help you learn and use the 7th Edition APA style:
+Luckily, there are several resources to help you learn and use the 7th Edition APA style:

 - Purdue’s OWL (Online Writing Lab) is a comprehensive resource for APA formatting rules and writing tips.
 APA 7 examples and materials are now included.

 - The Citation Machine helps you generate and format citations in APA (or other common citation formats).
 While this can be a huge time saver, be sure to also double-check your citations against the APA manual.
 Currently, the tool only creates APA 6 citations.